 At ISR, teachers and staff use creative ways to acknowledge and reward good grades, responsible behavior and achievement that lay the foundation for us to realize our vision of “Enabling great minds and strong characters.”

 Homework is an essential part of the ISR academic program.
 In Grades 1–3 students are only assigned oral homework such as reading.
 Written homework starts in Grade 4, term 1.

 In Grade 4 students receive a “homework diary” in which they record the classwork and homework assignments at the beginning of every lesson.

 Keeping accurate records in the diaries is important as students can refer to them when studying.
 Notes and comments are also written in the homework diary.

 A daily check of the diary by parents is encouraged.

-A unique benefit that ISR offers its students is automatic academic support for those students who might at need extra tutoring in certain subjects.
-These academic support groups aim to be a positive experience for all students who attend.
+A unique benefit that ISR offers its students is automatic academic support for those students who need extra tutoring in certain subjects.
+These academic support groups are a positive experience for all students who attend.

 Communication with Parents

 In Primary School, teachers and parents communicate in a variety of ways.